 The biblical significance of this battle, in the place still called by the name Abraham gave it, was not lost on the troops.
 Shortly afterwards, the ANZACs were instrumental in re-taking the city of Jerusalem.
 In his scrapbook, Chauvel wrote the word ‘Prophetic’ under a photo of Jerusalem.

 The city had been under Muslim rule since the seventh century.
 The Emperor Hadrian, in the first century, ordered Jerusalem razed to the ground.
 Christians and Jews were forbidden to enter on pain of death.
 Yet God had promised in the Bible to return his chosen people to their own land.

 According to an article in the Jerusalem Post on 29 October 2007, ‘…the Australian victory in 1917 set in train some remarkable events—the liberation of Jerusalem, the fall of the Ottoman Empire, the British Mandate in Palestine and ultimately the establishment of the State of Israel.’
 The same article highlights a little known fact: the timing of the Light Horse charge at 4:30 pm appears to have coincided with a historic decision made in London in support of the establishment of the State of Israel.
 Although not officially made public until 3 days later, nevertheless it seems that, allowing for the time zone difference, this decision was made at the same hour as the attack on Beersheba on October 31.

-His personal faith was vibrant.
-On all his campaigns, he carried a copy of the Scriptures, which he read regularly.
-This wood-bound, engraved Bible in which he sought inspiration in difficult times is kept and treasured by his family.
+His Christian faith was vibrant.
+On all his campaigns, he carried a copy of the Bible, which he read regularly.
+This wood-bound, engraved copy of the Scriptures which he sought inspiration in difficult times is kept and treasured by his family.